 Yes.
 You can file both claims, but you are only eligible to receive a combined maximum of 8 weeks (56 days) in a 12-month period.
 Your bonding claim and caregiver claim cannot overlap.

-NDI-FCL benefits are only available to excluded employees who are not able to participate in the California’s Paid Family Leave program.
-Only excluded state employees on annual leave may be eligible for these benefits.
+NDI-FCL benefits are only available to excluded employees or an employee represented by a specific bargaining unit that has FCL language in their Memorandum of Understanding and who are not able to participate in the California State Disability Insurance Paid Family Leave program.
+Only the state employees mentioned above who are enrolled in the Annual Leave Program are eligible for these benefits.

 NDI-FCL provides up to six weeks of benefits in a 12-month period for employees who are excluded from bargaining and need to take time off work for family leave.